Disability sport classification

 The Les Autres class of disabilities generally covers two classes.
 These are people with short stature and people with impaired passive range of movement.
 The latter is sometimes referred to as PROM.
 There are a number of sports open to people who fit into Les Autres classes, though their eligibility often depends on if they have short stature or PROM.
 Historically, disability sports classification has not been open specifically to people with transplants, diabetics and epileptics.
 This is because disabilities need to be permanent in nature.

+In the early years of disabled athletics, an athlete's medical condition was the only factor used to determine what class they competed in.
+For example, an athlete who had a spinal cord injury that resulted in lower limb paresis, would not compete in the same wheelchair race as an athlete with a double above-knee amputation.
+The fact that their disability caused the same impairment did not factor into classification determination, the only consideration was their medical diagnosis.
+It was not until views on disabled athletics shifted from just a form of rehabilitation to an end in itself, that the classification system changed from medical diagnosis to a focus on the functional abilities of the athlete.
+While there is no clear date when the shift occurred, a functional classification system became the norm for disabled athletic classification in the 1980s.

-Classification for disability sports generally has three or four steps.
+Functional classification for disability sports generally has three or four steps.
 The first step is generally a medical assessment.
 The second is generally a functional assessment.
 This may involve two parts: first observing sportspeople in training and then involving observing sportspeople in competition.
 There are a number of people involved in this process beyond the sportsperson including individual classifiers, medical classifiers, technical classifiers, a chief classifier, a head of classification, a classification panel and a classification committee.